Dear Prospective Student,

 The PhD program will prepare you to critically examine society’s most vexing problems, to delve deeply into theoretical models that direct practice behaviors, and to develop skills to become a producer of social work knowledge.
 You will have the opportunity to shape the future of social work!

 We encourage you to visit the University, to meet some of our current students, perhaps to observe a doctoral student class or a doctoral student teaching a class.
-I’ll be glad to talk with you by phone (859-257-3254) or will correspond with you by email (email@example.com).
+I’ll be glad to talk with you by email (email@example.com) or by phone (859-257-8602).

 What questions do you have about the practice of social work?
 How could the profession’s mission be carried out more effectively?
 Shouldn’t someone be exploring these questions?
 Is that someone you?